volodymyrhudyma/blog/content/blog/learn-and-invert-a-binary-search-tree-in-javascript.md

 ![Perfect Binary Tree](/img/perfect.jpg "Perfect Binary Tree")

-## What is a Binary Search Tree?
+## What Is A Binary Search Tree?

 A **Binary Search Tree** is a special type of Binary Tree that contains a maximum of 2 nodes (like all Binary Trees) with one big difference - the values are set so that the **left children must be smaller** than the parent, the **right children - larger**:

 ![Binary Search Tree](/img/bst.jpg "Binary Search Tree")

-## Binary Search Tree Implementation in JavaScript
+## Binary Search Tree Implementation In JavaScript

 The basic implementation of Binary Search Tree in JavaScript (allows you to create a tree and insert nodes):